Mirages: On Anthropomorphism in Dialogue Systems: Linguistic Factors

 \paragraph{Subservience} The majority of systems are conceived as being in the service of people in subservient, secretarial roles~\citep{lingel-crawford-2020-alexa}.
 This has led to users verbally abusing systems~\citep{west-etal-2019-blush}, going beyond mere expressions of frustration that one might have with a poorly functioning tool to frequently targeting them with gender-based slurs~\citep{cercas-curry-etal-2021-convabuse}.
 In such circumstances systems have even been shown to respond subserviently to their abusers, potentially further encouraging the behaviour~\citep{cercas-curry-rieser-2018-metoo}.

 \paragraph{Unqualified Expertise} Systems can come to present as having expertise without appropriate qualification (see \S\ref{subsec:register}), in large part due to their training data~\citep{dinan-etal-2022-safetykit}.
-For example, \citet{abercrombie-rieser-2022-risk} find that both commercial rule-based and end-to-end research systems provide high-risk diagnoses and treatment plans in response to medical queries.\footnote{See also~\citet{omri-2023-safety} for similar findings.}
+For example, commercial rule-based and end-to-end research systems provide high-risk diagnoses and treatment plans in response to medical queries~\cite{abercrombie-rieser-2022-risk,omri-2023-safety}.

-In addition, as conversational question answering systems are increasingly promoted as replacements for web browser-based search, users can be further given the impression that a dialogue system has the expertise to provide a singular correct response rather than a selection of ranked search results~\citep{shah-bender-2022-situating}.
+Further, as conversational QA systems are increasingly positioned as replacements to browser-based search, users can be further led to believe that dialogue systems have the expertise to provide a singular correct response rather than a selection of ranked search results~\citep{shah-bender-2022-situating}.

 \paragraph{Terminology} There is increasing awareness that the anthropomorphic language and jargon used to describe technologies such as language models contributes to inaccurate perceptions of their capabilities, particularly among the general public~\citep{hunger-2023-unhype,salles-etal-2020-farisco,shanahan-2023-talking}.
-While this is also an issue for research dissemination and journalism more widely, dialogue systems themselves are prone to output references to their own machinic and statistical processes with anthropomorphically loaded terms such as `know', `think', `train', `learn', `understand', and `intelligence'.
+While this is also an issue for research dissemination and journalism more widely, dialogue systems themselves are prone to output references to their own machinic and statistical processes with anthropomorphically loaded terms such as `know', `think', `train', `learn', `understand', `hallucinate' and `intelligence'.